Writer’s block is perhaps one of the most terrifying terminologies in the writing experience of many writers.

 It may look like I am having a cognitive disorder or there is something wrong with my creative mind.

 Believe it or not, whatever explanations about writer’s block that I have come across from various sources on the internet boil down to one conclusion – there is something wrong with the creative process of your cognitive faculty of mind as it has gone dull or is no longer functional as sharp as it should be.

 The creative slowdown, as I tend to believe, could be an indication of the fact that your mind needs a little bit of rest or it requires the immediate attention of signing off from the writing that you are doing.

-It doesn’t at all mean an indication of going retarded, as most sources try to point out or imply.
+It doesn’t at all mean an indication of going confused, as most sources try to point out or imply.

 Here are my reasons for not believing in writer’s block and why I tend to spurn its existence –

 Writing Is A Delicate Job